IceQ1337/php-steam-inventory/README.md

 ## Requirements
 * PHP 8.X

 This library supports all [officially and actively supported PHP versions](https://www.php.net/supported-versions.php).
-PHP 7.4 will soon reach its EOL on November 28, 2022 and the library already makes use of useful features from PHP 8.0, so this version is no longer supported.

 See the ``composer.json`` for other requirements.